Alabama Road Trip No. 32

 From the seat of a Montgomery bus on Dec.
 1, 1955, the 42-year-old seamstress jump-started the 381-day Montgomery Bus Boycott when she was arrested for refusing to give up her seat to white passengers.
 When King heard that Parks had been arrested, he organized a meeting at Dexter Avenue Baptist Church where he was pastor, and the core of the Civil Rights Movement was formed.
 Parks’ courageous act of civil disobedience brought nationwide attention to the problem of segregation and racial discrimination in the South and spurred people from all walks of life to action.

-To understand the whole of the Rosa Parks story and the Civil Rights Movement, history buffs and visitors alike should step back to the Civil War of the 1860s, which was essentially a fight over slavery, to learn about Jefferson Davis and the Confederatacy he so staunchly defended.
+To understand the whole of the Rosa Parks story and the Civil Rights Movement, history buffs and visitors alike should step back to the Civil War of the 1860s, which was essentially a fight over slavery, to learn about Jefferson Davis and the Confederacy he so staunchly defended.
 One of the most outstanding statesmen during the first 60 years of the 19th century, Davis sacrificed everything to defend the South’s position, particularly the rights of the states regarding slave ownership.

 The Rosa Parks Museum

-The Rosa Parks Museum & Library and Children’s Wing (252 Montgomery St.; 334-241-8615) is one of Montgomery’s most popular attractions.
+The Rosa Parks Museum & Library and Children’s Wingopens in new window (252 Montgomery St.; 334-241-8615; For tours call 334-241-8661) is one of Montgomery’s most popular attractions.
 It exposes important elements in the struggle for civil rights and racial equality in America and offers insight into other aspects of African-American history, including the Underground Railroad.
 Following a historical timeline, you’ll see photos of Parks’ arrest, newspaper clippings, interactive exhibits and a replica of the bus on which she was riding.
 You’ll also learn about the court case that ended bus segregation in Alabama in 1956 and efforts that eventually led to the signing of the landmark Civil Rights Act by President Lyndon Johnson in 1964 and the Voting Rights Act the following year.

 As you explore the place where both Jefferson Davis and Rosa Parks made history a century apart, you’ll discover irony in the fact that the Rosa Parks Museum stands on the corner of the same street where the former 1927 Jefferson Davis Hotel now serves as a housing complex for seniors and the disabled.
 A mere six blocks away is the Alabama State Capitolopens in new window (600 Dexter Ave.; 334-242-7800) where Davis took the office as president of the Confederacy in 1861 and where the Selma-to-Montgomery March (in which Rosa Parks participated) ended in 1965.